 More than 20,000 people commute daily to the Life Sciences Center.
-According to the Metropolitan Washington Council of commute by transit to the area.
+According to the Metropolitan Washington Council of Government's regional travel model, the largest proportion of morning commutes into the Life Sciences Center and its adjacent areas come from within these same areas.
+Access to the area remains easier and more widespread by car, but approximately 16 percent of workers commute by transit to the area.
 While more than 2.7 million people can access the Life Sciences Center in a 45-minute drive, only about 150,000 people can access the Life Sciences Center in a 45-minute transit trip.